bcgov/jag-lrb-web/README.md

 To promote changes from `test` to `prod` run the `deploy-to-prod-pipeline`.

+Pipelines can be accessed in the `tools` namespace in OpenShift, direct link [here](https://console.apps.silver.devops.gov.bc.ca/k8s/ns/6b08a3-tools/buildconfigs).

 ### Deployment Specific Settings

 The Drupal app has a couple of settings files that are customizable on a per-deployment basis, they can be found in [openshift/templates/drupal/config](./openshift/templates/drupal/config).